1. Home

 Sailing to Laos

-Pass through immigration formalities at the Thai/Laos border and rejoin the ship.
-Set sail downstream on the beautiful Upper Mekong River.
-After lunch, if time allows, sightseeing on foot in a Laos jungle village.
+AM: Pass through immigration formalities at the Thai/Laos border and re-join the ship.
+Set sail downstream on the beautiful Upper Mekong River, Morning presentation on the Lao language.

 Luang Prabang

-Early morning walking tour to observe the morning alms offered by local people to the hundreds of monks who walk around the city every morning.
-Drive to see the deep jungle pools at the Khaung Si Waterfall, the teak forest trails, and the butterfly farm.
+AM: Early morning walking tour to observe the morning alms offering by local people to the hundreds of monks who walk around the city every morning.
+We continue after breakfast to the morning market before taking tuktuks for a city tour of this well preserved and unique world heritage site with its many Buddhist temples, libraries and royal palace.

 Xayaburi Dam